 Since operational management is key, there is an experienced and strong management team in place at each business.
 Management at this level is compensated to maintain and grow the distributable cash flow generated by their business over time.

 Superior's operations are composed of four different businesses.
-The graph below details the composition of the Fund's operating distributable cash flow by business for the 12 month period ended December 31, 2006 after giving effect to the sale of JW Aluminum as if it had been sold on January 1, 2006:
+The graph below details the composition of the Fund's operating distributable cash flow by business for the 12 month period ended December 31, 2007.